 I was not a big fan of watermelon growing up.
 When my brother-in-law introduced watermelon juice to me years ago, I was reluctant to try but ended up being surprised by how delicious it was.
 Now I have to make watermelon juice whenever it is in season.

 Growing up, watermelon was the most common fruit during the summer time in Japan.
-We usually spent the summer in my grandparents’ home in Osaka.
-They have a big backyard and I remember having watermelon seeds spitting contents with my brother to see who can spit farther.
+We usually spent the summer at my grandparents’ home in Osaka.
+They have a big backyard and I remember having watermelon seeds spitting contest with my brother to see who can spit farther.

 I also remember eating watermelon with my late grandpa on the porch after helping him tend the garden.
 When my family went camping, we would put the watermelon in the river to cool and played a traditional Japanese game called suikawari (スイカ割り).